codophilic/LearnSpringBoot/SpringBoot Security.md

 ![alt text](Images/springbootsecurity/image-42.png)

 - Why we got this error? when we hit the url with **POST** http method spring security will try to perform authentication because of CSRF protection.
-In CSRF attack, attackers inject malicious scripts which in terms of API they **POST** ( create a new resource ) these scripts.
+In CSRF attack, attackers inject malicious scripts which is in terms of API they **POST** ( create a new resource ) these scripts.
 So in spring by default for except for **GET** all the http method will be authenticated.
 So we need to temporarily disable the CSRF.

 ```
 Disabling csrf